anwerj/MyControl/README.md

 # API

 <b>/mc:pre()</b><br/>
-with various capabilities the function can provide more than print_f and var_dump PHPDoc is provided with the function.
+With various capabilities the function can provide more than print_f and var_dump PHPDoc is provided with the function.
 example:
 <br>